CDCgov/prime-reportstream/prime-router/docs/authz/authz-requirements.md

 ### Azure Function Keys

 This is the default authentication process built into the Azure functions library.
+It is a simple shared secret that is stored in Azure and shared with the client.
 It is still used on some endpoints for its simplicity of setup.
 It includes no authorization check at all and should be deprecated for that reason.

 ## Authorization requirements by endpoint